Bungalow Home Renovation Part 3

 In the bathroom, check out his pretty floral pattern that we are using for the custom roman blind window treatment.
 Isn’t it the sweetest?!

-The walls in this room are painted Benjamin Moore Gray Owl while the custom vanity is one of my favourite gray paint colours, Kendall Charcoal. (to see a coastal inspired design where we used Gray Owl, check out this project in our portfolio.)
+The walls in this room are painted Benjamin Moore Gray Owl while the custom vanity is one of my favourite gray paint colours, Kendall Charcoal.
+(To see a coastal-inspired design where we used Gray Owl, check out this project in our portfolio.)

 Revere Pewter and Wrought Iron

-For the master bedroom, I found this funky fabric for the floor to ceiling ripplefold drapery which have ‘black out’ lining.
+For the master bedroom, I found this funky fabric for the floor to ceiling ripplefold drapery which have a ‘black out’ lining.
 This means that no sun can peek through on those weekend mornings when Karen and Jason want to sleep in.

 I chose the classic Benjamin Moore colour of Revere Pewter for the bedroom walls and a dramatic dark, Wrought Iron for the ceiling.

 We used Revere Pewter in another client’s master bedroom project and also installed custom ripplefold drapery.
 The difference is that in my sister’s bedroom the drapery will be ceiling mounted.